Post: Understanding Your Nervous System: Let’s Learn the Basics

 The human nervous system, we all have one, however do you know what your nervous system does?
 Are you curious about how your body communicates internally?
 Well as you may have guessed, it is through your nervous system.
 Your nervous system effortless manages your complex internal communication.
 Telling each part of your body what it should be doing at every moment in time.
 In this article, we’ll cover your nervous systems main parts and essential functions.

 The vagus nerve is a cranial nerve which begins in the brain.
 Picture of the head with nerves depicted with string.
+By calming the vagus nerve you calm the nervous sytem.

 Key Takeaways